TomerFishman/MaterialIntensityEstimator/README.md

 Refer to the Data Descriptor article for details.
 </details>

-## :memo: How to cite
+## :speech_balloon: How to cite
 Please cite both the Data Descriptor and the specific data version used:

-**Data Descriptor:** Tomer Fishman, Alessio Mastrucci, Yoav Peled, Shoshanna Saxe, Bas van Ruijven (2023) Global ranges of building material intensities differentiated by region, structure, and function: the RASMI dataset *In review*
+**Data Descriptor:** Tomer Fishman, Alessio Mastrucci, Yoav Peled, Shoshanna Saxe, Bas van Ruijven. ***RASMI: Global Ranges of Building Material Intensities Differentiated by Region, Structure, and Function***.
+Scientific Data 2024, 11 (1), 418. https://doi.org/10.1038/s41597-024-03190-7.

 **Data version:** preferably use the DOI of the Zeonodo release, e.g. [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10124952.svg)](https://doi.org/10.5281/zenodo.10124952) Refer to the release number (on the right)